Our Goals

 Exploration of the computing access points, touchpoints, and experiences that offer engagement with the discipline (e.g., participation in hackathons or bootcamps)

-ethical considerations in computer science
+ethical considerations in computing

 Raise awareness and promote consideration of ethical issues in data use and storage, system design, development, and deployment (e.g., algorithmic accountability)